Therapy for People Stuck in Patterns

 Therapy & Specialty Services

-Dr. Lawton specializes in psychotherapy for adults experiencing ADHD, chronic overthinking, rumination, burnout, and impulse-driven behavior patterns.
+Dr. Lawton specializes in psychotherapy for adults with ADHD, anxiety, overthinking, burnout, and recurring behavioral patterns, including rumination and impulse-driven decisions.

-• Many high-functioning adults struggle with constant mental noise — racing thoughts, rumination, difficulty focusing, or feeling mentally stuck.
+• Many adults seek therapy for anxiety, chronic overthinking, ADHD, and other patterns that create constant mental noise.
+This can look like racing thoughts, rumination, intrusive thoughts, difficulty focusing, perfectionism, or feeling mentally stuck.

-Therapy in this area focuses on understanding the patterns that drive anxiety, overthinking, and executive functioning challenges.
-Together, we work on improving emotional regulation, strengthening attention and decision-making, and building practical strategies that reduce mental overload.
+Therapy in this area focuses on understanding the patterns that drive anxiety, attention problems, and executive functioning challenges.
+Together, we work on improving emotional regulation, strengthening focus and decision-making, and building practical strategies that reduce stress, mental overload, and daily friction.

 Common concerns include: